AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 ?- printsym(hello).
 Symbol in Buffer: hello
 yes.
-?- printsym(’Funky string thing’).
+?- printsym('Funky string thing').
 Uninterned Atom in Buffer: Funky string thing yes.
 ```
-The reason why ’Funky string thing’ is an uninterned atom is that the symbol was input using quotes.
+The reason why 'Funky string thing' is an uninterned atom is that the symbol was input using quotes.

 #### Decomposing Structures